-The working group included team members representing ACH, ACNW and the system, with individual expertise from various areas, including strategy, community engagement, process improvement, research and clinical areas.
+The working group included team members representing ACH, ACNW and the system, with individual expertise from a variety of areas, including strategy, community engagement, process improvement, research and clinical areas.
 The working group served many roles through the ACH and ACNW CHNA processes.
-Specifically, the group helped design, refine and use the weighting and ranking tool to prioritize each assessment's needs.
+Specifically, the working group helped design, refine and use the tool used to prioritize the needs for each assessment.